 Definition

 The gradual, unplanned expansion of a project's scope after work has begun, typically through incremental additions that each seem small but cumulatively blow deadlines and budgets.
 Scope creep differs from deliberate scope changes that go through a formal evaluation process.
+The Project Management Institute (PMI) identifies scope creep as one of the top causes of project failure across industries.
 PMs prevent scope creep by maintaining clear acceptance criteria, managing stakeholder expectations, and using the sprint boundary as a natural control mechanism.

 Why It Matters for Product Managers